WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-rajaiah-siricilla.md

 crime-record:
   - crime: accussed
     ipc:
-    details: Section 13(2) R/W 13(1)(c) of P.C.
-Act 1988,Crime No. 9/ACB-WRL/2006,FIR was filed before the Hon'ble Special Sessions Judge for ACB Cases,but cognizance was not taken by the Hon'ble Court since charge sheet was nit filed and all further proceedings were dropped by the government of Andhra Pradesh vide G.O.Ms.No.75,Dated 18/03/2009
+    details: "Section 13(2) R/W 13(1)(c) of P.C.
+Act 1988,Crime No. 9/ACB-WRL/2006,FIR was filed before the Hon'ble Special Sessions Judge for ACB Cases,but cognizance was not taken by the Hon'ble Court since charge sheet was nit filed and all further proceedings were dropped by the government of Andhra Pradesh vide G.O.Ms.No.75,Dated 18/03/2009"

 date: 2014-01-28
 version: 0.0.5